 What happens on a retreat?

 The essence of a retreat is simplicity.
 There is no distractions like TV, radio or newspapers, phones are discouraged and the general rule is silence.
-The day is structured with a fixed timetable so that we don’t have to make choices: there is a fixed, simple vegetarian menu (special dietary requirements are catered for) and everyone has a role.
+The day is structured with a fixed timetable so that we don’t have to make choices: there is a fixed, simple vegetarian menu (special dietary requirements are catered for if advised beforehand) and everyone has a role.
 Tasks like preparing and serving meals, washing up and cleaning are done in small teams organised in a rota.
 If it’s not your turn to do a job you are free to relax, sleep or go for a walk.
 The purpose of this organised simplicity is to give the maximum time for concentrated Zen meditation with everything taken care of to reduce distraction and build the intense concentration missing from sitting at home (see the typical daily timetable below).

 Retreats are a communal experience and are based on a shared adherence to a timetable and form.
 In silence, we sit, eat and work together, and sleep in shared rooms in basic accommodation (there are no single bedrooms).
 There is something extraordinary about being in silence with ten to fifty other people you may not know for many hours in a day.
 You’re alone in silence but not alone.
 At first it’s hard because of the sheer ‘busyness’ of everyday life, even for experienced meditators.
 We crave stimulation and initially, thoughts keep turning back to home and family or work.
 Then the boredom or discomfort often sets in.
 But gradually during the retreat the mind and body calm down, and the world drops away.
 Now the real work of meditation begins…